Passing a Stopped School Bus Attorney Lake County, Illinois

 - Visual signals as specified in Section 12-805 were in operation on the school bus.

-The passing a stopped school bus statute proceeds to state that the stop signal arm required by Section 12-803 has to be extended after the school bus has reached a complete stop for the purpose of loading or discharging school students and then must be closed before the school bus proceeds.
-See, 625 ILCS 5/11-1414(b).
+The passing a stopped school bus statute proceeds to state that the stop signal arm required by Section 12-803 has to be extended after the school bus has reached a complete stop for the purpose of loading or discharging school students and then must be closed before the school bus proceeds.11

 This sentence adds yet another element to the offense of passing a stopped school bus that must be proven at trial.
 Specifically, the prosecution must prove that: